HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - If a lecturer discusses something you remember from an earlier lecture, check it out!
 If it includes a different perspective or additional information, add the relevant information so your study aid will have all of it in one place.

-- For topics that lend themselves to reasonably simple organizations, sketch out the organization.
+- For topics that lend themselves to reasonably simple organizations, e.g., flow diagrams, sketch out the organization.

 - Memorize the organizations actively as you complete each one, and review them frequently to consolidate them in your memory (see Tips below).

-- Apply the information by doing practice questions or quiz questions well before the exam.
+- Apply the information in practice and quiz questions well before the exam.
 Use them to work out a method for approaching complex problems that might appear on the exam.

 TIPS ON ORGANIZING, MEMORIZING AND APPLYING THE MATERIAL